gwendall/meteor-mongo-algolia-sync/README.md

 Methods
 -------

-The Algolia indexes can be created with [acemtp:algolia](http://github.com/acemtp/meteor-algolia).
+The Algolia indexes can be created with the [acemtp:algolia](http://github.com/acemtp/meteor-algolia) package.

 **MongoCollection.syncAlgolia(AlgoliaIndex, options)**